 Stay Aware, Be Prepared, Connect with Care

-As many Elon employees adjust to off-campus work environments and students begin remote learning, basic information security measures must be taken to protect personal and university data from cybercriminals and hackers.
-It’s common for cybercriminals to take advantage of emergency situations through various attempts to defraud, including malware distribution.
+As many Elon employees and students adjust to our ever-changing technology environment, basic information security measures must be taken to protect personal and university data from cybercriminals and hackers.
+It’s common for cybercriminals to take advantage of emergency situations through various attempts to defraud, including malware distribution and phishing scams.